-In his book, Changes That Heal (Zondervan, 1992), Henry Cloud outlines three ingredients of genuine spiritual growth and emotional health.
+In his book, “Changes That Heal” (Zondervan, 1992), Henry Cloud outlines three ingredients of genuine spiritual growth and emotional health.
 The common elements of emotional health and growth are grace, truth and time.
-Real change and real growth happens only in the context of truth and grace.
+Real change and real growth happen only in the context of truth and grace.

-When Peter was so quick to proclaim his undying loyalty to Jesus, Jesus was quick to tell him the truth--”I tell you the truth, before the rooster crows, you will disown me three times....but after you have returned, strengthen your brothers” (grace).
+When Peter was so quick to proclaim his undying loyalty to Jesus, Jesus was quick to tell him the truth: “I tell you, Peter, before the rooster crows today, you will deny three times that you know Me” (Luke 22:34, NIV).
+But not without a note of grace: “When you have turned back, strengthen your brothers” (Luke 22:32, NIV).

 The third ingredient is time.
 Growth always takes time.
 Although time by itself never produces growth, it is impossible to grow without it.
 The parable of the unfruitful fig tree (Luke 13:6-9) illustrates the importance of input (grace and truth) along with time.

 Cloud makes the distinction between “good time” and “bad time”: “Good time is the time in which we and our experiences can be affected by grace and truth.
 If we have removed some aspect of ourselves from time, grace and truth cannot transform it.”
 In other words, any area of our lives that is not brought into the light cannot be transformed no matter how much time we give it.
 It is the talent that is buried that goes unchanged (Matthew 25:26-27).

 Cloud’s growth model is a description of four developmental tasks that every person has to complete on the road to healthy adulthood.

 The first task is establishing and maintaining meaningful relationships with others.
 This is called bonding.